owenshen24/golb/contents/Fading-Novelty#2.md

 title: Fading Novelty
-summary: Humans have a natural tendency to get become desensitized to repeated experiences; this is paired with a drive to look for newness.
+summary: Humans have a natural tendency to get become desensitized to repeated experiences.
 Our urge to seek variety appears to underlie many practical considerations.
-I outline the phenomenon of fading novelty and give some thoughts on how this can inform the way we live.
+I outline the phenomenon and give some thoughts on how this can inform the way we live.

 A core aspect of human experience is our pursuit of novelty.
 We might find this so obvious as to assume *a priori*.
 "Of course we look for newness!" you might say, "Why, that's a big part of being human!"